AOrto/AOrto.github.io/README.md

 also tell him this fun fact: a ducks internal temperature is 107°F (38°C).

-also try to find the ducks hidden arround the building, dont move them though.
+also try to find the ducks hidden arround the building, but dont move them though.

 they know what you did.